 1: The officers were more than likely, "Temple Guards," which would mean they were trained Levites.

-It was common practice for teachers to come to the temple to speak or teach.
+It was customary for teachers to come to the temple to speak or teach.
 Listening to public speakers was a form of entertainment as well as of learning.
 A powerful and wise speech was highly regarded.

 Being continually in or near the temple, these guards would have heard many teachers, including the most influential scholars in the land.

 They knew and understood the Scriptures and would have recognized the truth in Jesus' teaching; and they said, "no one ever spoke like this man."